JenkHuffington/papers/journal.md

 over West Africa

 # Authors
-Jenk Huffington (The Third)
+Jenk Huffington (The Third), University of Manchester Obergruppenfuhrer John Smith, University of Somewhere
-Obergruppenfuhrer John Smith

 # Introduction
 BBOA are important for the radiative effect